EvanHahn/evanhahn-dot-com/_posts/2014-07-29-express-static-deep-dive.md

 If nobody's edited *offensive.html*, then the file is exactly the same, and so is its ETag.
 Instead of sending *all the bytes* again, the server responds with an HTTP 304 status code (which means "not modified") and saves a bunch of bandwidth.

-But if someone has *offensive.html*, then the file will have a different ETag, and so everything will be sent over the wire.
+But if someone has edited *offensive.html*, then the file will have a different ETag, and so everything will be sent over the wire.

 Servers can recalculate ETags however they please, often by using a checksum or hash function or whatever you want to call it.
 For your reference, Express (*send*, really) uses the MD5 hash function, because those rarely have collisions and are fast to calculate.